Read this PURPOSE section first to understand WHY we are doing what we are doing today.

 |Volume (cm3)||Mass (g)|

-After you have entered all the values, click on the graph to select it and then click on the R= button, located on the toolbar, second button from the right side.
-This will put a statistics box on the graph showing the slope (m), the y-intercept (b) and the correlation coefficient (ideally 1.00 or -1.00).
+After you have entered all the values, click on the Graph Options icon in the bottom left corner and click Apply Curve Fit.
+Select Linear and click Apply.
+This will put a linear info box on the graph showing the slope (m) and the y-intercept (b).
 This button also draws the best fit straight line for the data points (called a regression line).

-5. Double click on the graph to enter a title.
-A box will appear where you can type the title “Volume vs. Mass”.
+Click the Graph Options icon again and scroll down to the bottom.
+Click Edit Graph Options to save the graph with a name.
+Title the graph “Volume vs. Mass.”
 Titles on science graphs are usually in the y vs. x format.
 Also on this screen, uncheck “Points.”
 This way the graph shows the best fit line for the data points and not a dot-to-dot line.

-6. Close, but save, the previous graph and open a new graph and data table.
+Save the graph.
+Close it.
+And open a new graph and data table.

-7. Enter the values for the pressure and volume of a gas as given below and create labels and units for the axes as well as a title for the graph.
-Remove CONNECT POINTS as above.
+Enter the values for the pressure and volume of a gas as given below and create labels and units for the axes as well as a title for the graph.

 |Pressure (atm)||Volume (L)|

 Save a copy of this graph.

 Answer the following questions, then check your answers by clicking and dragging your cursor (or double-clicking) over the space after the word “Answer.”

 1. What is the slope for the first graph?